Procedures for Library & Other Facilities

 The library’s reserves service provides access to supplementary course readings, videos, and materials unavailable for student purchase.
 A complete statement on course reserves may be found on the library web page, or received by contacting the library’s Reserves Coordinator.

 2. Facilities Management and Other Requests

 The Chair should include the cost of the furniture in the department’s budget request in the year prior to purchase.
-In the interest of selecting ergonomically appropriate furniture, the Director of Purchasing in the Business Office and the Director of Wellness in the Athletics Department are available to provide information by housing sample chairs for individuals to try out prior to a purchase decision and by keeping a variety of current furniture catalogues on hand.
-If a retrofit of existing furniture is under consideration, departments are encouraged to first consult Facilities Services staff to determine whether it makes more sense to retrofit or buy new furniture.
+In the interest of selecting ergonomically appropriate furniture, the Director of Purchasing in the Finance & Administration Office and the Environmental Health & Safety Coordinator in the Facilities Services Department are available to provide information by housing sample chairs for individuals to try out prior to a purchase decision and by keeping a variety of current furniture catalogues on hand.
+If a retrofit of existing furniture is under consideration, departments are encouraged to first consult with the CC Purchasing Office to determine whether it makes more sense to retrofit or buy new furniture.

 Several sizes and types of vehicles are available to College staff to be used for College business, including such uses as field trips and visits to the Baca campus or to the CC Cabin.
 Explanation of types, use, rates, and availability may be obtained by calling the Transportation Department-Vehicle Reservations (extension 6175).
 Note that first-year students are not allowed to bring their own cars to campus; hence they cannot be asked to use their own vehicles for college-related activities.
 Also note that college insurance does not cover private vehicles used on college business.
 Thus, it is important not to allow any students to drive their own cars on trips.